 - Ramadan is the sacred month of blessing and forgiveness.

-- Most people think that Ramadan is only for abstaining from food and drinks.
+- Most people think that the purpose of Ramadan is only for abstaining from food and drinks.

 - The different purposes of fasting in Ramadan include heightening the religious experience, developing self-control, and increasing our sympathy for the poor.